genome/ptero-apis/workflow.md

 ## Required Maintenance API

 ### PATCH /v1/workflows/(id)
-This is only used to cancel the workflow.
+This is only used to cancel (or possibly pause) the workflow.
+Whether this kills running jobs should be configurable.

+Caution:  This needs to be sure to cancel all sub-workflows as well.
+That may mean pausing/expiring multiple petri nets.

 #### Request Body